 The major difference between these two forms of CBD is the tetrahydrocannabinol (THC) level in the extract.
 The broad-spectrum CBD contains non-detectable levels (meaning they are THC-free), while the full-spectrum contains 0.3 % THC.

-However, both broad-spectrum and full-spectrum CBD contains a spectrum of minor cannabinoids, especially terpenes.
+However, both broad-spectrum and full-spectrum Cannabidiol contains a spectrum of minor cannabinoids, especially terpenes.

 How do you know a product contains terpenes?